Uvic-Robotics-Club/RaspberryPiSetup/readme_startupscripts.txt

 You'll want to install Git. sudo apt-get install git

 You'll want to clone the Scheduler repo into the root of storage.
+Also, get the contents of this RaspberryPiSetup repo copied into a folder named wifistuff

 Then in your .bashrc startup script you can add the commands "git -C ~/[path] pull" for every GitHub repo you are using.
 At the time of this writing, that means the Shell and RaspberryPiSetup repos.
 See the last bunch of lines of .bashrc_copy.